 Our Cotswold holiday cottages are rurally located in West End, the oldest area of the village of Broadway in the Cotswolds Area of Outstanding Natural Beauty.
-Situated in the grounds of The Manor House in West End, our cottages are just a few minutes from the centre of the village.
-Our cottages are open all year round and offer well appointed holiday accommodation for 2-4 guests.
+Situated in the grounds of The Manor House in West End, our cottages are just a few minutes’ walk from the centre of the village.
+The cottages are open all year round and offer well appointed holiday accommodation for 2-4 guests.

 Often referred to as Jewel of the Cotswolds and the Show Village of England, Broadway lies at the foot of the Cotswold Hills.
 The village is steeped in history with its origins dating back to the Romans.
 Broadway village and the surrounding area, which includes our grounds, is defined as a Conservation Area highlighting the special architectural and historic interests associated with the village.
 Today the High Street (the broad way) is lined with horse chestnut trees and the honey-coloured building are home to a wide range of independent shops, galleries, designer boutiques, excellent restaurants, and tea and coffee shops – all a few minutes’ walk from our Cotswold holiday cottages (see our Map of Broadway).

 Many of Broadway’s buildings, including the Manor House where are our Cotswold holiday cottages are located, date back to the 16th century.
 By the turn of the 17th century, Broadway had become a busy staging post en-route from Worcester to London as coaches had to harness extra horses for the long pull up Fish Hill.
 It was at this time that many inns and hostelries opened along the High Street including the famous Lygon Arms Hotel – a great place to enjoy lunc, afternoon tea or dinner.